Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                    `Any`
                                Default: `Mqtt` if device or edge hub connection string is provided, ignored otherwise.
+      --eh, --eventhubnamespaceconnectionstring, --EventHubNamespaceConnectionString=VALUE
+                             The connection string of an existing event hub namespace to use for the Azure EventHub transport.
+                               Default: `not set`.
+      --sg, --schemagroup, --SchemaGroupName=VALUE
+                             The schema group in an event hub namespace to publish message schemas to.
+                               Default: `not set`.
   -d, --dcs, --daprconnectionstring, --DaprConnectionString=VALUE
                              Connect the OPC Publisher to a dapr pub sub component using a connection string.